Introduction

 NOTE

-The Orka Cluster may be behind a firewall and may require a VPN to access.
-Details are provided in the Portal.
+The Orka Cluster running in the MacStadium Cloud or AWS may be behind a firewall and may require a VPN to access.

 Terminology

-- Image (or OCI Image): Bits on disk that represent VM storage.
-Images can be deployed as a VM in an Orka Cluster and provide the OS, file system, and built in storage are used by the VM.
+• Image (or OCI Image): Bits on disk that represent VM storage.
+Images can be deployed as a VM in an Orka Cluster and provide the OS, file system, and built-in storage used by the VM.

 Getting Started